rebelrebel04/xplor/README.md

 ## 2         2    2    67%
 ```

-In this example, there is one value of the "x" variable `cyl` that has a single unique "y" value `gear` associated with it, and two values of `cyl` that each have two unique `gear` values associated with them.
+In this example, there is one value of the "x" variable `cyl` that has a single unique "y" (`gear`) value associated with it, and two values of `cyl` that each have two unique `gear` values associated with them.

 ### findGrain

 Often with a new dataset, you may not know the grain of the table (i.e., the combination of dimensions at which cases are unique).
-This function searches through candidate dimensions and ranks the top combinations in descending amount of de-duplication (aka denormalization).
-Ideally, the true grain of a table would be defined by the smallest combination of dimensions that yields 0 duplicates.
+This function searches through candidate dimensions and ranks the top combinations in descending degree of de-duplication (aka normalization).
+In theory, the true grain of a table would be defined by the smallest combination of dimensions that yields 0 duplicates.

 ``` r
 data(sleep)